 To the best of our knowledge (and we should know) no computer system has ever been compromised via the LDM since it was first released in 1994.

 Like FTP and HTTP, the LDM uses a reserved port.
 Unidata has registered with IANA to use reserved port 388.
-(For more information on port numbers see IANA's Protocol Numbers and Assignment Services and click on "Port Numbers".)
+(For more information on port numbers see IANA's Protocol Numbers and Assignment Services and search for "Port Numbers".)

 Under UNIX it is necessary to have root level privileges in order to

 acquire a reserved port.
 For this reason the LDM server, the parent